gogoodone/ai.bot/README.md

-# cleavis.eu — Security Diagrams
+# ai.bot — Security Diagrams

 Diagram-first view.
 Headline: **does the LLM have direct access to resources?
 No.** The model only emits text or a tool request; trusted code (or an isolated sandbox) performs every access.
 (ASCII-only so the